Calibration Patterns Explained

 Circle girds are also a popular and very common calibration target design, based on circles, either with white circles on dark background or dark (black) circles on white background.
 In image processing terms, circles can be detected as "blobs" in the image.
 Some simple conditions on these binary blob regions, such as area, circularity, convexity, etc. can be applied to remove bad feature candidates.
 The

 After finding suitable candidates, the regular structure of features is again used to identify and filter the pattern.
 The determination of circles can be done very accurately since all pixels on the periphery of circles can be used, decreasing the influence of image noise.
 However, in contrast to the saddle points in checkerboards, circles are imaged as ellipses under camera perspective.
 This perspective can be accounted for by means of image rectification.
 However, in addition, the unknown lens distortion means that the circles are not imaged as perfect ellipses, which adds a small bias.
-However, we can consider the distortion model as piecewise linear (obeying a perspective transformation / homography), so this error is very small in most lenses.
+However, we can consider the distortion model as locally linear (obeying a perspective transformation / homography), so this error is very small in most lenses.